Introducing the Omega2, an easy to use IoT computer.

 - The Omega2 is expandable, and plugs into a variety of “dock” boards which support a family expansion to allow you to make cool projects.

-- The Omega2 is affordable, starting at just $6.
+- The Omega2 is affordable, allowing everyone to own one.

 With the Omega2, we want to lower the barrier of entry, and allow everyone to take the leap into hardware development.

 The Omega2 is tiny

 We made the Omega2 tiny so that it can easily fit into your class project or company’s product.
 It is less than 1/4 the size of the Raspberry Pi, and less than 1/3 the size of the Arduino Uno.

 Containing a System-on-a-chip Microprocessor, DDR2 DRAM, Flash Memory, Chip Antenna, and additional components, the Omega2 is amazingly integrated.
 Click here for more information on the Omega2.

 For those extra demanding projects, we’ve created the Omega2 Plus.
 It uses the same chipset as the Omega2, but has double the built-in storage and memory, and on top of that, there’s a MicroSD slot built in, so you’ll never have to worry about running out of space.